nady4/calendar-money-api/README.md

 - `POST /login` : a route that logs in a user.
 Accepts a `username` and `password` in the request body, and returns a JSON web token if the login is successful.
 - `POST /logout` : a route that logouts the logged user.
 - `GET /:username` : a route to retrieve user information by username.
 Returns user details if the user is found.
-- `POST /` : a route to register a new user.
-Accepts username and password in the request body, creating a new user and returning a confirmation if successful.
 - `PUT /:username` : a route to update an existing user's information.
 Accepts updated user data in the request body, and updates the specified user's profile.
 - `DELETE /:username` : a route to delete a specific user by username.
 Removes the user's data and returns a success message if the deletion is successful.
 - `GET /:username/transactions` : a route to retrieve all transactions for a specific user by username.
 Returns an array of the user's transactions.